Magna Hoop Mastery: Solve Machine Embroidery Hooping Challenges Effortlessly

 6.1 Solving Common Issues: Slippage & Interference

-• Store hoops in dry environments to prevent rust or magnet degradation.
+Maintenance Protocols: - Store embroidery machine hoops in dry environments to prevent rust or magnet degradation. - Replace magnets if alignment problems persist.

 6.2 Garment Detailing: Cuffs, Collars & Denim